 For many people, trying to conceive causes a significant amount of stress that decreases the normal arousal and lubrication of the vagina.
 Many patients are not even aware that lubricant they are using is actually harmful for sperm motility and decreased their chances of fertility.
 There are very few lubricants that are compatible with sperm, oocytes and embryos.

-These activities are some of the most common that affect fertility, though they’re not the only ones.
 If you have a question about one of your favorite hobbies or habits, ask your fertility specialist if it might be making a difference for your fertility.
-And to learn more about the positive steps you can take to improve your chances of conception, continue to check back here where I’ll be sharing more tips every month.
+And to learn more about the positive steps you can take to improve your chances of conception, continue to check back here where I’ll be sharing more fertility tips every month.

 Images are for illustrative purposes only.